jeefies/python-jeefies/README.md

 It's easy to use but need to give the data directory or it might be wrong to read the datas.
 Also, you can use ***help(object)*** for more infomation

+___Now with the new version based on Hylang Lisp___
+You can get the same cache for different process while using.
+However, `Content` for no cache but `content` for cached.

 - - -
 ## Flask_self
 **Do not use it** if you don't understand how does it work.
 This is just a package for my self to use.
 Still, you can use `help(object)` for more details.
 > It's a module to use without flask-login and flask-sqalchemy.
 > Also, it has some convnient object.
+> Some were moved into self.

+## Self
+**Never use it** unless you understand all of the function.
+Just a convenient package, not too important.

 - - -
 # Thanks